 Speck-Tackler Inshore Charters proudly supports tourism for anglers in all our Hatteras Island Villages including Hatteras, Frisco, Buxton, Avon, Rodanthe, Waves and Salvo.

-As our Outer Banks inshore and near shore coastal waters warm in mid May to June and early summer months, hungry ravenous Cobia migrate their way up the coast from their southern wintering grounds.
+As our Outer Banks inshore, near shore and sound side coastal waters warm in mid May to June and early summer months, hungry ravenous Cobia migrate their way up the coast from their southern wintering grounds.
 Some aggressive Cobia will even make their way inside the Cape Hatteras Inlet.
+The best way to stay on top of when it is happeming each season is to monitor our Cape Hatteras and Pamlico Sound fishing reports.
 We will (your choice) anchor and toss out bait or use our tower and sight cast for voracious roaming schools of greedy insatiable Cobia which we'll often see in schools of a half a dozen or so or singles, pairs and triples.
 These early Cobia weigh in size from 20 pounds to sometimes well over a 100 pounds!
 The North Carolina Cobia state weight record since June 2006 was an oversized beast weighed in at an amazing 116.8 pounds!
 That's the 4th largest so far in the entire world ever caught on a rod and reel.
 Click to read this article about the awesome Cobia fishing here at the Outer Banks.